Landlord and Tenant Lawyers in Long Beach, California

 Landlord and Tenant Law in California

-The relationship between a landlord and tenant in Long Beach, California can sometimes be a touchy one.
-Landlords and tenants are not always clear on their respective rights and responsibilities.
+The relationship between a landlord and tenant in Long Beach, California can occasionally be a touchy one.
+Landlords and tenants are not always clear on their respective rights and obligations.

 Landlord's Rights in Long Beach, CA

 The most important and most obvious right that a landlord has is the right to timely payment of rent from the tenant.
 This, of course, means that the tenant has a duty to pay rent.

 Landlords also have a right to be free from damage to the rented unit.
 Tenants are expected not to damage their dwellings, intentionally or negligently.
 Landlords can deduct the cost of repairs from the tenant's security deposit.
 In general, tenants are not accountable for damage resulting from ordinary wear and tear.

 The most basic right of a tenant is the right to a living space that's fit for human habitation.
 This is, after all, what they're paying the landlord to present.
 Landlords in Long Beach, California are under a legal duty to make sure that their apartments are habitable.
 There are various factors that are considered in deciding if a unit is habitable or not, but, generally, a unit will not be deemed habitable if it lacks any of the following: running water, electricity, heat, and protection from the elements (such as proper insulation, and windows that close).

 Furthermore, tenants have rights to common areas that are free of physical obstructions, as well as serious health and safety hazards.
 Common areas are the places in apartment buildings and other residential complexes which every tenant can access, and include hallways, stairwells, and fire escapes.
 In Long Beach, California, these areas must be kept in a safe condition, at the landlord's expense.